 How often should I condition my leather bag?

-Ultimately, the best leather conditioner for bags hinges on understanding your bag’s specific leather type and your desired outcome.
-Prioritizing hydration, protection, and a formula aligned with your leather’s needs will ensure lasting beauty and extend its lifespan.
+Ultimately, selecting the best leather conditioner for your bags hinges on understanding your leather type and desired outcome.
+Prioritizing natural ingredients, avoiding harsh chemicals, and choosing the right formula – darkening or non-darkening – will ensure your investment stays protected and beautiful for years to come.